The Best Coffee Tampers In The UK 2022

 You apply pressure to the ground coffee beans in the basket, in the portafilter, to compress it prior to inserting the portafilter into the group and pulling the shot.

-Portafilter basically means filter holder, by the way – and if you’re asking “well why don’t you refer to it as a filter holder?” the respond to to that is that calling it a portafilter steeps me feel more clever ;-).
+Portafilter just means filter holder, by the way – and if you’re asking “well why don’t you refer to it as a filter holder?” the address to that is that calling it a portafilter brews me feel more clever ;-).

-This tamping is done with a tamper, funnily enough ;-), a small hand-held tool with a round flat surface that matches the size of your portafilter, and a deal with (usually, though there are flat, handle-free tampers too) often brewed of wood, for you to grip in order to tamp.
+This tamping is done with a tamper, funnily enough ;-), a small hand-held device with a round flat surface that matches the size of your portafilter, and a handle (usually, although there are flat, handle-free tampers too) often made of wood, for you to grip in order to tamp.

-Tamping is a key part of the espresso-making procedure, and the “tampers” with which the majority of domestic espresso coffee machines are shipped are a joke!
+Tamping is a key part of the espresso-making procedure, and the “tampers” with which a lot of domestic espresso machines are shipped are a joke!
 Well, they’re not tampers at all.

-If you’re buying an entry-level espresso machine, particularly if it’s in the £100-£200 price range, it won’t come with a tamper, although the marketing blurb will probably say that it does.
+If you’re buying an entry-level espresso coffee machine, especially if it’s in the £100-£200 price range, it won’t come with a tamper, though the marketing blurb will probably say that it does.

 What these types of espresso machines usually come with, is a plastic thing with a scoop at one end and a flat circular plastic thing at the other end, which is supposed to be a tamper.